kerrishaus/docs.kerrishaus.com-content/personal/kennyrkun/Bluetooth_Audio.md

 Similar products:
 - https://www.sparkfun.com/products/retired/11927
 - https://www.sparkfun.com/products/14923 (bluetooth IoT SoC ?)
+- https://www.sparkfun.com/products/19475 (supports Apple iAP but is very expensive)

 # nRF52840

 The nRF52840 is a small and powerful Bluetooth module from Nordic Semiconductor.
 SparkFun has a wonderful looking development board for this chip.

 https://www.sparkfun.com/products/15025

+Though I can't tell if this is well suited for audio.

 # Other resources
 - https://www.youtube.com/watch?v=afGxMfy7_0A